Psalm 121

 Commentary by Amanda M. Burritt

 Viewing William Dyce’s Gethsemane, we are immediately drawn into a valley pressed in on all sides by rocky hills.
-A dirt path winds its way to a small gate in a low stone fence which delineates the inhabited space from the wild region beyond.
+A dirt path winds its way to a small gate in a low stone wall which delineates the inhabited space from the wild region beyond.
 The atmosphere is weakly illuminated by diffused light emanating from an unseen source.
 A crescent moon hangs in the sky above the hill.
 Jesus, looking downward, trudges up the slope.
 Although a relatively small figure, he is the poignant focus of the whole composition.

-Dyce’s rendering, set in his native Scotland, is not intended to be a literal depiction of the biblical narrative depicting an event in the Holy Land of first-century Palestine.
+Dyce’s work, set in his native Scotland, is not intended to be a literal rendition of the biblical narrative depicting an event in the Holy Land of first-century Palestine.
 Instead, Dyce shows us a scene that transcends any one place or time, not of one place and time but of all places and times.
 All landscape is sacred because, as Psalm 121 assures us, God created it.
 He is the Lord ‘who made heaven and earth’ (v.2 NRSV).

 Dyce’s landscape is also sanctified by the footsteps of Jesus whose ordeal, as he moves toward death and resurrection, is understood by Christians to assume the struggles of all people.
-It is the eternal creator of Psalm 121 who protects by day and night to whom Jesus the Son prays in his time of trial.
+It is the eternal Creator of Psalm 121 who protects by day and night to whom Jesus the Son prays in his time of trial.
 Dyce’s Jesus occupies the Holy Land of faith, a place which is just as convincingly expressed in the identity of nineteenth-century Scotland as in ancient Palestine.
 Gethsemane confronts the universality of human fear and suffering and the response of an omnipotent and omnipresent God—a response revealed in the saving obedience of the one whose tribulations Dyce ponders.

 References